daniel-keller/contentful-better-rich-text/README.md

 * floating assets can stack in the editor if they are too close to each other.
 * dragging floating assets around leaves empty paragraphs behind.
 * No idea how well the align text feature will work along side RTL languages like Hebrew or Arabic.
+* Changing the Heading/Paragraph format undoes the alignment.
+Alignment needs to then be reselected.

 ## One more thing
 Contentful's rich text field editor is built on a super outdated version of PlateJS (v30) which contains security vulnerabilities.
 This package doesn't correct that and is built on the same version of PlateJS.
 Maybe Contentful will fix this some day?
 I doubt it since they are investing most dev time into Contentful Studio (which I suspect is waaaay too expensive for most users).